DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 One simple way is to install the [Anaconda (individual edition)](https://docs.anaconda.com/anaconda/install/index.html), then use the Anaconda navigator to create a new environment, install the 'git' package in it (if your system does not already have it), and use the 'Open Terminal' option of that environment to start up a terminal that has that virtual-/conda-environment already activated.

-Here's how to create the environment, activate it, then install the necessary dependencies (assuming conda is installed):
+Here's how to create the environment, activate it, then install the necessary dependencies (assuming conda is installed).
+At some point in the process, you may be prompted by the terminal to confirm further proceeding (generally by typing "y" and enter) to complete all the steps.

 ```console
 conda create -n kiara_tutorial python=3.9